shelleyolivia/learn-tutorials/solana/gaming-on-solana.md

 # About The Author

 This tutorial is written by Sandeep Ghosh.
-You can connect with me on [LinkedIn](https://www.linkedin.com/in/ersandy/) & [Figment Forum](https://community.figment.io/).
+You can connect with the author on [LinkedIn](https://www.linkedin.com/in/ersandy/) & [Figment Forum](https://community.figment.io/).
-I am a passionate blockchain engineer, an avid thinker who is currently thriving to build multiple products in the Solana ecosystem.
+He is passionate blockchain engineer, an avid thinker who is currently thriving to build multiple products in the Solana ecosystem.

-If interested to know more about me, please visit https://github.com/blocksan
+If interested to know more about him, please visit https://github.com/blocksan

 # References